Top Gun Bur Oak

 An impressive, spire like variety with its picturesque narrow habit of growth with short, gnarled branches; great for smaller landscape areas; large acorns attract wildlife; extremely tough and adaptable; faster growing than the species

-Top Gun Bur Oak has dark green foliage with gray undersides throughout the season.
+Top Gun Bur Oak has dark green foliage with gray undersides on a tree with a columnar habit of growth.
 The glossy lobed leaves turn coppery-bronze in fall.
-Neither the flowers nor the fruit are ornamentally significant.
 The furrowed black bark adds an interesting dimension to the landscape.

 Top Gun Bur Oak is a dense deciduous tree with a narrowly upright and columnar growth habit.
 Its relatively coarse texture can be used to stand it apart from other landscape plants with finer foliage.